DSOlab/widera_2023_access/PartB.md

 **Deliverable D3.3**: Technical report on the

 ### WP4 Networking & Dissemination <a name="wp4"></a>

+**Objectives**
+The objective of this WP is the dissemination of scientific output and results gained throughout the coarse of ACRONYM.
+The consortium will adhere to an open-science policy, sharing scientific outcome with all interested parties.
+To allow for efficient sharing, both among the consortium partners and with the scientific community in general, a dedicated web site will be crated granting open access and browsing of the project's intermediate progress/outcome.

+**Task 4.1 Design and Implementation of a dedicated web site**

+**Task 4.2 Sharing of technical knowledge and know-how** Lectures and presentations prepared by the consortium experts (see [WP2](#wp2) will be made available (on-line, free access) to any interested parties, on demand.

+**Task 4.3 Promoting Innovation**
+The host institute will organize a seminar to take place in Greece, for the presentation of ACRONYM, dissemination of its scientific output and results and promote innovation in the field of Space Geodesy and Orbit Determination.
+The expert partners will introduce and present novelties and current and future trends and applications that can have an effect in the related market.
+The seminar will be open and targeted towards Greece's public research organizations as well as the private sector.

+**Task 4.4 Open-Access Publications**
+Each of the expert partners will collaborate with the host institution in the co-authorship of one scientific paper (in their respective fields of expertise), to be published in peer-reviewed journal, and at least one scientific publication submitted to an international conference.
+The scientific papers to be published will be *open-access*.

+**Deliverable D2.3.2**:
+Co-authorship of one scientific paper in peer-reviewed journal and one publication in international conference.

 ## 3.2 Capacity of participants and consortium as a whole